 - Memory storage: microSD with at least class 10 or UHS-I rating

-Though unavailable for test at the time of writing, there’s a new system of accessories, called ‘Mods’ (short for modular), designed for use with the frameless GoPro Hero 8 Black.
-There are three Mods in total:
+The HERO 8 Black was the first model to utilise a dedicated system of accessories, called ‘Mods’ (short for modular), designed for use with GoPro's frameless HERO cameras.
+There are three HERO 8 Black-specific Mods in total:

-While not massively practical for the Hero 8 Black’s chief function as an action camera, these Mods are funky and should boost the GoPro’s appeal to vloggers and anyone else looking for a premium compact and lightweight video production tool.
-We were not given the Mods to use during our review of GoPro’s new action camera, so at this time we cannot state the following:
+While not massively practical for the HERO 8 Black’s chief function as an action camera, these Mods are funky and should boost the GoPro’s appeal to vloggers and anyone else looking for a premium compact and lightweight video production tool.

 Meet the GoPro Hero 8 Black ModsImage 1 of 3